-The router's LEDs and the WPS/Reset Button are located on the front panel (View from left to right).
+The Router's LEDs are located on the front panel (View from left to right).

-Name Status Indication

-PWR Off Power is off.

-On Power is on.

-SYS Off The router has a system error.
-On The router is working properly.
-Flashing The router is initializing.
-WLAN Off The Wireless function is disabled.
+Name Status Indication O (Power) Off Power is off.
+O (Power) On Power is on. ≈ (WLAN) Off The Wireless function is disabled.
 Flashing The Wireless function is enabled.
-Off There is no device linked to the corresponding port.
-WAN, On There is a device linked to the corresponding port but 1,2,3,4 (LAN) there is no activity.
-Flashing There is an active device linked to the corresponding port.
-A wireless device has been successfully added to the On network by WPS function.
-The LED will keep on for about WPS 5 minutes.
+Off There is no device linked to the corresponding port. = (LAN 1-4) ⊘ (WAN) On There is a device linked to the corresponding port but there is no activity. , , Flashing There is an active device linked to the corresponding port.
+(A/ANI) Green Connected to Internet. Ø (WAN) Orange Off-line.
 Slow Flash A wireless device is connecting to the network by WPS function.
-This process will last for about 2 minutes.
-Quick Flash A wireless device failed to be added to the network by WPS function.
+This process will last in the first 2 minutes. △ (WPS) On A wireless device has been successfully added to the network by WPS function.
+Quick Flash A wireless device failed to be added to the network WPS function.